-We identified management's evaluation of the Company's ability to continue as a going concern and related disclosures as a critical audit matter due to the significant judgments and assumptions used by management in preparing the Company's forecasted cash flows and the risk of bias in management's judgments and assumptions in estimating these cash flows.
-Auditing these judgments and assumptions required a high degree of auditor judgment and increased auditor effort required to address these matters.
+We identified the going concern analysis and evaluation of the related disclosures as a critical audit matter because of the significant judgements and assumptions made by management in developing its cash flow forecast and the risk of bias in management's judgments and assumptions in estimating these cash flows.
+There was a high degree of auditor judgement and subjectivity in performing our procedures to evaluate the reasonableness of the cash flow forecast.